 - Capture user actions by sending events.

-Once you’ve sent events, you can validate that you are capturing all the necessary information using the Events Debugger.
+Once you’ve sent events, you can validate that you’re capturing all the necessary information using the Events Debugger.

 Insights events (view, click, and conversion) don’t take immediate effect.
-The delay can range from a few minutes to an hour, depending on whether they are sent after a search or not, and how long after a search they are sent.
-For precise timeframes, see our page on when Insights events take effect.
+There’s a delay of from a few minutes up to an hour (depending on whether they’re sent after a search or not and how long after a search they’re sent).

 Using Click and Conversion Analytics

 You can access Click and Conversion Analytics either in the Algolia dashboard or programmatically via the Analytics REST API.
-To give a preview of how these metrics can help, consider these three queries that use different words to convey the same intent—to find an eco-friendly refrigerator.
+To show how these metrics can help, consider the following three queries that use different words to convey the same intent: to find an eco-friendly refrigerator.

-Suppose the click-through-rate for the three queries are as follows:
+Suppose the click-through rate for the three queries is as follows:

 - “refrigerator efficient” - 50% CTR